 - development phases of the DH network, etc.

-Additionally, an administrative roadmap will be developed to incorporate requirements related to the modification of energy, regional and urban planning documents to allow and support the installation of such an infrastructure.
+Additionally, an administrative roadmap has been developed to incorporate requirements related to the modification of energy, regional and urban planning documents to allow and support the installation of such an infrastructure.